evanx/chronica/test/adhoc/promises/README.md

 ```
 where the `Async` suffix indicates an ES7 async function implementation for the test.

+If any string literal is thrown, the test definitely fails, since this is not the key.

-Note that the returned promises are await'ed, and so are converted into their resolved values as per ES7 proposal.
+Note that the returned promises that are await'ed, are converted into their resolved values as per the ES7 proposal.

 ```javascript
    async throwsAwaitAsync(key) { // best practice: await promise and catch errors locally